swatson-phillips/GT-CS-1331/LessonPlans/2021-10-18_LessonPlan.md

 - Collection of abstract methods and constants (+ a little more after Java 8)
 - Often the name ends in -able (Iterable, Comparable, Readable)
 - Interfaces must be public (this is checked by the compiler)
+- You define an interface with the `interface` keyword before the name of the interface
 ```java
 public interface Bank {
     ...
 }
 ```
 - To implement an interface, you must use the `implements` keyword

 - A class can implement **multiple interfaces** this is not multiple inheritance
 ```java
 public class Biggy implements Bank, DrugStore, Cleaner {